 THE HISTORY OF ST. JOHN'S

 The school was built in red brick with long classrooms on two floors, space for a small office, and a cellar below the level of the pavement.
 The floor and the steps to the cellar are stone and very well worn and cold.
 The cellar is made up of several rooms, one of which was the bath house.
-Two cast iron baths were placed in the room- one either side of the room.
+Two cast iron baths were placed in the room, with one on either side of the space.
 One bath is still in place today with the ornamental feet still intact.
-The bathroom would have been very cold and steamy as there is no window for ventilation.
-Two children at a time would have baths in the cellar at school, as the small terraced houses in what is now the playground, and nearby, had no bathrooms.
+The bathroom would have been very cold and steamy as there was no window for ventilation.
+Two children at a time, would have had a bath in the cellar at school, as the small terraced houses in what is now the playground, had no bathrooms.
 They would have used carbolic soap and scrubbing brushes.
 Delousing was normal and bathing was not so common then.
 A fire, fed by coal, heated the water.

 One small room was the coal cellar with the coal being delivered down the coal chute from French Street.
 The room and the chute are still there.
 The boiler room now has a modern boiler but the small flue and chimney is still to be seen for the original building.
 The school was heated by very large pipes that went all round the classrooms at floor level.
 The ceilings in the original part are high, the windows wooden, but the height of luxury for 1912.